vuepress-theme-hope/vuepress-theme-hope/docs/comment2/src/config/waline.md

      */
     more?: (
       word: string,
-      currectCount: number
+      currentCount: number
     ) => Promise<WalineSearchResult[]>;
   }
   ```

-Customize search featreus, you can disable search function by setting it to `false`.
+Customize search features, you can disable search function by setting it to `false`.

 ## copyright